decentralizedthoughts/decentralizedthoughts.github.io/start-here.markdown

 date: 2020-09-21 09:34:00 -04:00
 ---

 {: .box-note}
 This page contains material for a graduate course on Blockchains and Distributed Computing with a dash of Cryptography (stay tuned for more).
 Or read [posts chronologically](https://decentralizedthoughts.github.io/).

 We would love to get your feedback.
-If you find a post helpful, have a suggestion to improve, or any other comment: [drop us a comment](https://twitter.com/ittaia/status/1421066572207169544?s=20) or send us email - your feedback is very valuable.
+If you find a post helpful, have a suggestion to improve, or any other comment: [drop us a comment](https://twitter.com/ittaia/status/1421066572207169544?s=20) or send us an email - your feedback is very valuable.

 ## Basics, Foundations, and Classics